angelinaquan/random-graph-MIS/README.md

 # Maximum Independent Set Project

-This repository implements the computational project from `project_guidelines.png`.
-It compares greedy and integer-programming approaches for maximum independent set on Erdos-Renyi graphs `G(n, d/n)` and on one SNAP real network.
+This repository compares greedy and integer-programming approaches for maximum independent set on Erdos-Renyi graphs `G(n, d/n)` and on one SNAP real network.

 ## Mathematical Formulation